olepoeschl/NQueensFAF/README.md

 Single stands for single-threaded and multi for multi-threaded with the maximum number of threads.
 The CPUs and the GPUs are used with stock settings.

-Attention: Your graphics card may go into another power state when running the program.
+__Note:__ Your graphics card may go into another power state when running the program.
 To check this and to avoid this, you can use a tool such as "nvidiainfo".

 ## Installation
 ### Requirements